 Day 1: Trogir – Hvar Island

-Individual arrival to Trogir or by plane to Split airport, which is about 3 miles (5 km) away from the harbor of Trogir.
-After check in on the motor yacht between 2-2:30pm, the first short cruise starts about 3:00pm from Trogir to Hvar Island.
-Stari Grad is the second largest settlement on the Island of Hvar and well known for its important harbour.
+Individual arrival to Trogir or by plane to Split airport, which is about 4 miles (6 km) away from the harbor of Trogir.
+After check-in on the motor yacht between 2-2:30pm, the first short cruise starts about 3:00pm from Trogir to Hvar Island.
+Stari Grad is the second-largest settlement on the Island of Hvar and well known for its important harbor.

 Overnight stay in Stari Grad.

 After breakfast, we set off on a bike tour from Stari Grad to the capital city of Hvar.
-We will have plenty of time on arrival to visit the magnificent Renaissance Square and enjoy the view up to the Spanish Fortress situated high above the city.
-We hop on board again and cross over to Vis Island at about 4:00pm.
+We will have plenty of time on arrival to visit the magnificent Renaissance Square of Hvar town and enjoy the view up to the Spanish Fortress situated high above the city.
+Back on board, we cross over to the island of Vis.

 Overnight stay on Vis.

 Day 3: Vis Islands (20 miles/32 km)

 Vis is the furthermost island from mainland Croatia.
 A Greek colony called Issa has been on the island 2,300 years ago.
 Due to its strategic location, it was a military zone until 1995 and prohibited for foreign tourists.
 Today we have the opportunity to explore the lovely island by bicycle.
 Alternatively, there is a possibility to participate in a 3-hour jeep tour around the island (not included, approx 35 euros).
 After cycling, the boat takes us to the Island of Korčula.